Giro di Lombardia: The Autumn Classic

 For nearly 70 years the race was called "il Mondiale d'Autunno" in Italy ("the World Championship of Autumn"), as the real World Championship was held at the end of summer.
 It lost this particular role in 1995 when the UCI revolutionized the international cycling calendar and moved the World Championship from August to October, one week before the Giro di Lombardia.

 From 1988 to 2004 the Tour of Lombardy was the final leg of the UCI Road World Cup and was often the decisive race in that competition.
 In 1997 Michele Bartoli needed to finish ahead of Rolf Sørensen in the race to be the winner of the 1997 World Cup.
 For 30 km he did solo work in a four-man breakaway, so sacrificing his chances to win the sprint.
 The edition was won by Frenchman Laurent Jalabert, Bartoli finished fourth and won the World Cup.

 Vincenzo Nibali won the 2015 and 2017 Giro di Lombardia.

 The race had become the most important Autumn Classic together with Paris–Tours in France, which was mainly won by sprinters or escapees.
 By the early 21st century however, Paris–Tours lost its status as a World Tour race, and the Tour of Lombardy was the one remaining major Classic in autumn, the only Monument in the latter part of the year.
 Damiano Cunego imposed himself as the Lord of Lombardy with three victories.

 In 2006, the race celebrated its 100th edition, won by Paolo Bettini, one week after becoming world champion.
 The edition was particularly emotional because Bettini's brother had died in a car accident just five days before the race, and the Italian was overcome with emotion when he crossed the finish line.
 Bettini is one of eight riders to win the Tour of Lombardy after becoming world champion earlier the same year.
 The other seven are Alfredo Binda, Tom Simpson, Eddy Merckx, Felice Gimondi, Giuseppe Saronni, Oscar Camenzind and Tadej Pogačar.

 Since 2012 both the World Championship and the Giro di Lombardia have a new, earlier date on the calendar at the end of September, and the name officially became Il Lombardia.
-It was the beginning of a remarkable revival for the Monument race.
-The Tour of Lombardy is now the classic par excellence for riders to take revenge for the world championship or to achieve an "Autumn Double win".
+The Tour of Lombardy is a classic for riders to take revenge for the world championship or to achieve an "Autumn Double win".
 In recent years Philippe Gilbert, Joaquim Rodríguez and Vincenzo Nibali all won the race twice.

 As of 2025, Giro di Lombardia is the only monument without an equivalent race for women, with organisers RCS Sport noting that they are prioritising Milan–San Remo Women.